Oracle Exadata Database Machine hardware and software are hardened.

 Separate duty requirements using a role-based access control model.
 Individual users are assigned to specific roles that limit the functions that can be performed.

-Provide an audit record of all logins and configuration changes.
+Provide an audit record of all logons and configuration changes.
 Each audit log entry lists the user performing the action, and a timestamp.
 This allows organizations to detect unauthorized activity or changes, and attribute those actions back to specific users.